Sbrussee/PathBench-MIL/README.md

 - `mode`: The mode can be either `benchmark` or `optimization`.
 - `num_workers` : Number of workers for parallelization, set to 0 to disable parallel processing.
 - `custom_metrics` : List of custom metrics to be used, which should be defined in metrics.py or as a fastai-metric: https://docs.fast.ai/metrics.html
+- `report` : Whether to output a slide processing report (see Slideflow documentation)
+- `mixed_precision` : Whether to extract features in mixed precision (fp16) mode, reducing GPU requirements.

 # Datasets
 The datasets to be used in the project can be specified in the datasets section.
 One can add any arbitrary number of data sources to a project and specify whether these should be used for training/validation or as testing datasets: